9 of the Worst Diseases You Can Get from Secondhand Smoke

 Take note if you live or work in one of the 22 states that has not enacted a comprehensive smokefree law.
 Being exposed to secondhand smoke is estimated to increase your risk of death and disability from stroke by 20 to 30 percent.

 Chronic, common and life-threatening—asthma is a serious disease, only made worse from exposure to secondhand smoke.
-More than 25 million Americans are living with asthma and the breathing difficulties that come with it.
+Close to 25 million Americans are living with asthma and the breathing difficulties that come with it.
 Add in smoke-filled air and you can bet asthma attacks will be knocking on your front door.

 Middle ear disease in kids